Grammarly vs. PerfectIt: Which Is Better?

 The Pros and Cons of Grammarly

-• free version provides a generous amount of features
+• offers a free version with a generous number of features

 • can tailor writing suggestions to your audience

-• helps you improve your writing skills (includes generative AI assistance)
+• helps you become a better writer (includes generative AI assistance)

 • doesn’t take style guides into account